Is rent negotiable, and can you negotiate rent at an apartment complex? I've got 9 (tested) ways to negotiate your rent bill down.

 That’s a decent amount of schlepping, lease-signing, and unpacking.
-Some were for very short stints — such as my three-month flat in London with five others, or my five-month lease with a roommate in Florida — while others were for 1-2 years.
-Some apartments were in a complex, while other leases were strictly through a private owner.
+Some were for very short stints — such as my three-month flat in London, or my five-month lease with a roommate in Florida — while others were for 1-2 years.
+Some apartments were in an apartment complex, while other leases were strictly through a private owner.

-One thing that I have learned is that even though you may have to sign a lease for a set amount of time, there are ways for you to decrease your rent without having to move.There are ways for you to decrease your rent without having to move.
+One thing that I have learned through all of this is that even though you may have to sign a lease for a set amount of time, or even though you're at an apartment complex, there are definitely still ways for you to negotiate your rent down so that you don't have to move.Learn strategies and negotiation tactics to decrease your rent, without having to move.
 Click To Tweet

 Psst: While you're here?
 You might want to learn my strategies for how to save money on electric bill in apartment.

 Can You Negotiate Rent at an Apartment Complex?

 Yes, you can absolutely negotiate rent at an apartment complex.
 In fact, to show you both that it can work and how to make it work, I want to share with you two real stories of people who have successfully negotiated a rent price decrease on their apartment complex apartment.

 Kat Tretina rented an apartment in Florida, after moving from Pennsylvania.
 Her overall apartment budget was $1,000 (and that was her maximum).
 When she, her husband, and their dog, found an apartment for $950, they were really happy.

 Then, the one-year renewal notice from her manager came in.
 And with it?
 Was a legal rent increase.

 90 days before her current lease was to expire, Kat learned that she'd have to pay $1200 plus a $50/month fee for their dog, or else, she'd have to move.
 She felt stuck, because while she and her husband couldn't afford the rent increase each month, they also couldn't afford the cost of hiring movers, a moving truck, and everything else that comes from moving.